Akcakaya/MAPS-to-Models/README.md

 (3) Intermediate results file: a text file that contains all output and intermediate results created during the analysis.

 (4) MP files: input files for RAMAS Metapop and [RAMAS GIS](http://ramas.com/software.htm) Software.
 Three input files are created.
 One includes the best estimates of all parameters of the population model.
 Two other files include the lower and upper bounds of the parameters; these can be used with the R package `demgsa` [(github.com/mlammens/demgsa)](https://github.com/mlammens/demgsa) to perform a global sensitivity analysis (Aiello-Lammens & Akçakaya 2015).
+Note: These models use te user-defined density-dependence function, whose source code is included [here](https://github.com/Akcakaya/MAPS-to-Models/blob/master/AvianDD.DPR).

 ## Getting started